Ramisha-Pasha/Tetris-game/README.md

 Tetris is a classic puzzle game where players manipulate falling tetrominoes to create complete rows, which then disappear.
 The goal is to clear as many lines as possible and achieve a high score.

 # 2- Features
-Graphics and Rendering using SFML.
+Graphics and Rendering using SFML,
-Core Tetris game mechanics: tetromino movement, rotation, and line clearing.
-Scoring system based on the number of cleared lines.
-Increasing difficulty with advancing levels.
+Core Tetris game mechanics: tetromino movement, rotation, and line clearing, Scoring system based on the number of cleared lines, Increasing difficulty with advancing levels,
-User interface displaying score, level, and game information.
+User interface displaying score, level, and game information,

 # 3- Technologies Used
 C++ for game logic.